 About the research projects

 The McGuinness Institute is fortunate to be able to set its work programme in response to where we think we can deliver value.
-This means that the observations made throughout 2016 shape our work programme for 2017.
+This means that the observations made throughout 2019 shape our work programme for 2020.
 We remain flexible throughout the year to ensure that our focus remains on exactly what we believe is most important for the long-term future of New Zealand.
-Below is a map of our 2017 work programme.
+Below is a map of our 2020 work programme.
 Learn more about our observations from previous work programmes here.
-To learn more about what drives our work programme, please see and subscribe to our twice-yearly newsletters.
+To learn more about what drives our work programme, please see and subscribe to our annual newsletter.